yurishkuro/opentracing-tutorial/python/lesson02/README.md

 storage, which is convenient for storing such request-scoped data like the current span.
 Unfortunately, unlike in Java, the OpenTracing API for Python currently does not expose a standard mechanism of accessing such thread-local storage (or its equivalents in async frameworks like `tornado` or `gevent`).
-The new API is curently a work in progress and should be avialable soon.
+The new API is curently a work in progress and should be available soon.

 For the purpose of this tutorial, we will use an alternative API available in module `opentracing_instrumentation`, which is already included in the `requirements.txt`.
 This modue provides an in-memory context propagation